src-d/guide/talent/application-process.md

 ### Screening

-- Less than a week after the submission of the application the candidate receives an email with an update; however there can be delays.
-In any case, the candiate is free to reach out to us at any moment at talent@sourced.tech.
+- Within a week after the submission of the application, the candidate should receive an email with an update.
+There may occasionally be delays.
+In any case, the candidate is free to reach out to us at any time via talent@sourced.tech.

 - In the case of positive feedback in the application, the candidate is invited to a quick video call with the Talent Acquisition Manager.